Mountains + Adventure

-To saddle up and head out on the open range, down canyon trails, through national forests, across creeks, and at sunrise or sunset, request that a trip be planned through our Outdoor Program and Student Activities Office or contact one of the many horseback riding outfitters in our regions, such as Red Horse Riding Company, Bobcat Pass Wilderness Adventure, or Broken Saddle Riding Company.
+To saddle up and head out on the open range, down canyon trails, through national forests, across creeks, and at sunrise or sunset, request that a trip be planned through our Outdoor Program and Student Activities Office or contact one of the many horseback riding outfitters in our regions, such as Red Horse Riding Company and Bobcat Pass Wilderness Adventure.

 Better yet, befriend one of the many locals living in the rural communities immediately outside of Santa Fe.
 There’s a good chance you can find a new friend who would love to take you out on a ride.